-If you have ever shopped for a TV, DVD, or video game outside of the United States, you may have come across the terms PAL NTSC.
+If you have ever shopped for a TV, DVD, or video game outside of the United States, you may have come across the terms: PAL and NTSC.
 These two acronyms refer to different video standards that were developed for broadcast television.
-Both of these are used in different parts of the world.
-So, which format is better?
+So, NTSC vs PAL, which format is better?

-In this article, we will explore the NTSC vs PAL video formats so that you can make an informed decision about which format is right for you.
-We will also provide some tips on playing or converting NTSC and PAL videos.
-You will get all you need to know about these two video formats.
-So, let us get started.
+In this article, we will explore the comparison between PAL vs NTSC so that you can make an informed decision about which format is right for you.
+We will also provide some tips on how to convert NTSC and PAL videos.
+Let's get started!

 NTSC vs PAL: Definition